Comparison

 MetaMemory vs Mem0

-How MetaMemory's multi-vector, multi-channel memory architecture compares to Mem0's single-vector approach for AI agent memory.
+How MetaMemory's multi-vector, multi-channel memory architecture compares to Mem0's vector + graph approach for AI agent memory.

 TL;DR

-- MetaMemory uses 4 embedding types and 5 retrieval channels fused via Reciprocal Rank Fusion; Mem0 uses a single vector store.
+- MetaMemory uses 4 embedding types and 5 retrieval channels fused via Reciprocal Rank Fusion; Mem0 uses a dual storage architecture (vector + graph) with keyword search and reranking.

-- MetaMemory includes a 7-layer adaptive learning system and emotional intelligence; Mem0 does not.
+- MetaMemory includes an adaptive learning pipeline system and emotional intelligence; Mem0 does not.

-- Both support graph-based retrieval, but MetaMemory adds episodic, procedural, and emotional memory layers on top.
+- Both support graph-based retrieval, but MetaMemory adds emotional, process, and context memory layers on top.

 Feature Comparison